navxio/tasq.sh/README.md

 ### Usage

-run `./qo.sh` to print out the latest task to the console
+Run `./qo.sh` to print out the latest task to the console

 Only two flags: